Our next 40 hr Intensive begins on Saturday, Oct. 3, 2026

 L E A R N .
 S U P P O R T .
 L E A D .

-This training is designed for yoga teachers, educators, therapists AND anyone who would like to introduce the tools of yoga and mindfulness from the growing field of trauma research to manage, regulate and even resolve some of the symptoms of trauma.
-This comprehensive training marries the emerging and developing field of traumatology with the ancient wisdom of Yoga philosophy, principles and teachings to provide a powerful framework for wellness.
-Also included in the curriculum is a focus on developing leaderships skills as an advocate for social justice.
+This training is designed for yoga teachers, educators, therapists AND anyone who would like to learn more about how yoga and mindfulness can be imperative tools in trauma recovery.
+This comprehensive training combines the emergent field of trauma research with the ancient wisdom of yoga philosophy, principles and teachings to provide a powerful framework for wellness.
+In the curriculum we also focus on developing leaderships skills as an advocate for social justice in your communities.
 This training will create the foundation for implementing a trauma and socially informed class.
-Please contact us with any questions or concerns HERE!
-We encourage you to learn, stay curious, and do great work!
+Please contact us with any questions or concerns HERE.

 TRAINING INFORMATION

 SELF-PACED MODUES: This training begins with ONLINE Self-Paced Content.
-These online modules will take roughly 20 hours to complete and will be accessible through Google Classroom after registering and paying for the course.
-Completion of content BEFORE in-person dates is highly recommended.
+These online modules will take roughly 20 hours to complete and will be accessible through Google Classroom upon receipt of payment.

 IN-PERSON CLASSES: Held at Yogamour Studio in Frederick, Maryland.
 Breaks included for meals.